AipNooBest/wow-discord-rpc/README.md

 # Discord Rich Presence for World of Warcraft
 This particular repository was made for Mists of Pandaria(5.4.8), but it probably will work with other versions.
-If you are going to run it on other version, you will need to get a new list of zones with their IDs(`script/zones.txt`), because every version has it's own list of IDs.
-If you will use this on version <5.0.4, change the line 87 in `IPC.lua`.
+If you are going to run it on other version, you will need to get a new list of zones with their IDs(`script/zones.txt`), because every version has its own list of IDs.
+If you use this on version <5.0.4, change the line 87 in `IPC.lua` and the line 6 in `local.lua`.
 I tried to make the installation as easy as possible, so I hope you won't face any problems.

 ## Preview